Leon M. Tolbert received his Bachelor's of Electrical Engineering

 in the Department of Electrical and Computer Engineering

-at The University of Tennessee in Knoxville where he is presently the Min H. Kao Professor and Department Head of Electrical Engineering and Computer Science.
+at The University of Tennessee in Knoxville where he is presently the Min H. Kao Professor in the Min H. Kao Department of Electrical Engineering and Computer Science.
+He served as the Department Head from 2013 through 2018.

-He does research in the areas of electric power conversion, SiC power devices,
+He does research in the areas of electric power conversion, application of WBG (SiC and GaN) power devices,

-multilevel converters, hybrid electric vehicles, interface with renewable and distributed energy resources,
+multilevel converters, electric vehicles, interface with renewable and distributed energy resources,

 and reactive power compensation and active filters.